Human Resource Development

 Advanced IT Human Resources

 Based on the belief that the use of advanced and cutting-edge IT technology is the source of our business, we invest in our IT technicians to acquire advanced and cutting-edge skills and to accelerate the realization of our business strategy.
-In the engineer training, new graduates learn basic knowledge of IT infrastructure and development technologies, and learn technologies related to system development, networking,security, and other infrastructure in a hands-on manner through development exercises and other activities.
+To be specific, in the engineer training, new graduates learn basic knowledge of IT infrastructure and development technologies, and learn technologies related to system development, networking, security, and other infrastructure in a hands-on manner through development exercises and other activities.

 Qualification Reward System and Support for Acquiring Qualification